MicrosoftDocs/machine-learning-server-docs/microsoft-r/mrsdeploy/mrsdeploy-websrv-vignette.md

 ### Discover

-The `getServices` function gets a published web service for consumption.
+The `getService` function gets a published web service for consumption.

 **Arguments**